ant-design/ant-design/components/calendar/index.en-US.md

 title: Calendar
 ---

-When to use container for displaying data in calendar form.
+When To Use container for displaying data in calendar form.

-## When to use
+## When To Use

 When data is in the form of date, such as schedule, timetable, prices calendar, Lunar calendar.
 This component also supports Year/Month switch.